jfklingler/pi-up/README.md

 ### Raspberry Pi
 Pi UP does need to be set up initially with a monitor connected of course.
-On the Raspberry Pi, add the following to /etc/rc.local
+On the Raspberry Pi, add the following to /etc/rc.local:

 ```
 /path/pi-up broadcast
 ```

 ### Client Machine
-Run this on another machine on the same network
+Run this on another machine on the same network:

 ```
 pi-up listen
 ```
+This will wait for a broadcast from the Raspberry Pi and print out the details of all network interfaces on the Pi.
+Now just power on the Pi and wait.

 ## Errata
 You can get help on the tool's relatively few options at the command line via